 Looking for Light: a great tonic when the days are short and the nights are long!
 A series of reflections on the theme of light in the bible can be downloaded below or viewed via this link to the website of our sister church, All Saints: Looking for Light - Daily Inspirations

-– our spring series of 33 Reflections based on James Bryan Smith’s wonderful book are now available again for Advent (as part of a new discipleship initiative sponsored by MK Mission Partnership) and can be downloaded below, or viewed via this link to the website of our sister church, All Saints:
+– our spring 2020 series of 33 Reflections based on James Bryan Smith’s wonderful book also made available for Advent 2020 by MK Mission Partnership - can be downloaded below, or viewed via this link to the website of our sister church, All Saints:

 The bible is full of rich images of what it means to truly live in the abundant life of God.
 Psalm 1 describes one such (particularly good) image: the tree.
 Our lives were designed by God to be like a tree.